 8 Reasons to Never Buy Toilet Paper Again

-It’s time for a quick history lesson: toilet paper was invented in 1857 by a dude named Joseph Gayetty.
+Toilet paper was invented in 1857 by a dude named Joseph Gayetty.
 Around that time, there were only 32 states in America—people rode horses to work and used kerosene to get rid of lice.

 We’ve come a long way over the past 160+ years, except for the whole toilet paper thing.
 In a time where we unlock smartphones with our faces and send people to the moon, tree pulp is still (shockingly) the default material for personal hygiene.